cbamedjonekou/cbamedjonekou.github.io/README.md

 - Emails associated w/ Credit Card Numbers, and Email Providers
 - Card Numbers, expiration dates

-This was based on Pierian Data's Data Science and Machine Learning Bootcamp lectures on Udemy.
+In this particular **"mini project"**, again, I focused on using/gaining some familiarity with the **Pandas** module.
+I feel as though I've become comfortable w/ the module via the completion of this project, especially with the use of the documentation, stackoverflow, general google searches, etc. Any new updates to this project will feature a summary along with the date in which the update was completed.
+Again, this was based on Pierian Data's Data Science and Machine Learning Bootcamp lectures on Udemy.

 #### MatPlotLib Review: